 Each credit card company decides what they are going to offer you based on your credit score.
 Credit card interest rates are variable, which means they change.
 A credit card company can change the interest rate of your credit card at any time.
 They do this based on your credit score.
 It is important that you work hard to maintain a high credit score.
 You can do this by paying all of your bills on time and in the amount that is due.
 You can also do this by working hard to keep your credit card balances low.

 If you need help to find potential lenders and best credit cards, maybe we can help you.
 For example, our partner Fiona may offer credit card options based on your credit rating and the purpose of the card.
-Enter the relevant information and follow the steps:

 Back to the point, which is how interest charges work against you.
 These numbers are for explanation purposes only.
 They are not a reflection of what you may see in real life with your credit cards.
 I am only trying to help you understand how interest works.